How we ended up visiting Dingle, Ireland and learning so much about this area is sort of a funny story....

 Email: SeamusTheIrishTourGuide@gmail.com

+These Beehive Hut homes in Dingle, Ireland are estimated to be around 1,400 years old.
+While little no documentation remains to indicate what life would have been like for these inhabitants, their homes are very well intact.
 At the same location as the Beehive Huts you have the opportunity to meet and hold a baby lamb if that's your thing.
 These baby sheep aren't just any old baby sheep though.
 They're the lambs who's mothers have died or who's mothers have had too many lambs that they can't properly care for them all.
 The farmer who owns both sheep herd takes the rejected lambs inside and cares for them rather than leaving them to the elements.

 If you rented a car to explore Ireland, you can't leave the Dingle Peninsula without driving Conor Pass.
 This pass stretches from Dingle north towards Brandon Point (which is also on this list).
 Do note that the drive leaving Dingle is a narrow drive, but it gets far more technical when you cross the summit and head over the north side of the pass towards Brandon.
 Just take your time driving, allow the locals to pass, and be sure to utilize the pull offs for others as often as possible.

-Brandon point is easy to get to from Dingle and offers amazing views of cliffs that look westward over the Atlantic Ocean.
+Brandon Point is easy to get to from Dingle and offers amazing views of cliffs that look westward over the Atlantic Ocean.
 If you're up for a bit more adventuring, hop on the Bookeen Trail that connects on the left (western) side of the Brandon Point parking lot.
 This 2.2 mile loop trail offers even better views of the cliffs and of the surrounding farms the higher you climb.
 If you time it right you'll be walking in the pasture with the sheep!

 Note: Do not disturb the sheep or disrespect the area.
 This is a functioning farm and their property should be respected as such.